quorten/quorten-bpc/README.md

 secure foothold in a small application product, is based off of already well-established standards, and should therefore be interchangable to also be functional lower level component of other small applications too.
+Go ahead, check the provenance of `exparray.h`, and see how many years it has been used in actively maintained software projects.
 We're not trying to build a new standard, but rather a hopefully more future-resistant small scale implementation of widely adopted ones.

 License
 -------